• Home |

 .308 Winchester

 Many hunters consider the popular .308 Winchester to be overkill for hunting coyotes.
-While the large, .30-caliber projectiles can do some serious hide damage, they deliver deadly results.
-Since pelt prices aren’t exactly making headlines these days, some coyote hunters prefer the dependable lethality of larger caliber cartridges, and you can buy 308 in bulk to save some money.
+While the large .30 cal projectiles can do some serious hide damage, they also deliver indisputably deadly results.
+Since pelt prices aren’t exactly making headlines these days, many coyote hunters prefer the dependable lethality of larger caliber cartridges.
+And guess waht?
+They can buy 308 in bulk to save money.

 If you’re just trying to do farmers and game animals a favor by reducing the number of coyotes in the area, and you aren’t worried about selling fur, the .308 Winchester is a highly effective option.
 It easily pulls double duty for predators and big game.
 Plus, plenty of ‘passing ‘yotes have fallen victim to a deer hunter’s .308 bolt-action.

-As one of the most popular hunting cartridges in current production, ammo is relatively affordable and readily available.
-There are also plenty of different rifles to choose from, including everything from semi-automatic MSRs like the AR-10 to more traditional walnut-stocked bolt action rifles.
+As one of the most popular hunting cartridges in production, 308 is relatively affordable and readily available.
+There are also plenty of different rifles to choose from, including semi-automatic modern sporting rifles (MSRs) like the AR-10, as well as more traditional walnut-stocked bolt-action rifles.

-If you want to curtail some of that pelt damage, look for loads with a controlled expansion bullet, like Hornady’s ELD-X.
+If you want to curtail some of that pelt damage, look for loads with a controlled expansion bullet such as Hornady’s ELD-X.

-The 12-gauge shotgun is really a do-it-all weapon.
-Not only is this the go-to gun for home defense, waterfowl, turkeys, and upland birds, but it is also a solid option for coyote hunting.
+The 12 gauge shotgun really is a jack of all trades (and master of many).
+It is the go-to gun for home defense, waterfowl, turkey, and upland birds, and also a solid option for coyote hunting.

-While you won’t be doing any long-range sniping with your Remington 870, a 12-gauge provides plenty of knockdown power for heavy-bodied ‘yotes inside of 40 yards.
-That means if you like to call them in hot or you’re hunting thick brush, a shotgun is a capable dog dropper, especially when it is loaded with a heavy payload of Number 4 or 00 buckshot.
+While you won’t be doing any long-range sniping with your Remington 870, a 12 gauge provides plenty of knockdown power for heavy-bodied ‘yotes inside of 40 yards.
+If you like to call them in hot, or you’re hunting in thick brush, a shotgun is a capable dog dropper, especially when it is loaded with a heavy payload of #4 or 00 buckshot.

 Adding a red dot or reflex sight to your scattergun can help increase accuracy.
-Make sure you don’t over-choke your gun.
-Instead, stick to a modified choke tube if possible.
+Make sure you don’t over-choke your gun, too.
+Stick to a modified choke tube if possible.

 Conclusion

-Whether you’re a dedicated coyote hunter or you’re completely new to the sport, if you want a versatile all-around coyote rifle, you simply can’t go wrong with an AR-15 chambered in .223 Remington.
+It doesn't matter if you’re a dedicated coyote hunter or completely new to the sport.
+If you want a versatile all-around coyote rifle, you simply can’t go wrong with an AR-15 chambered in .223 Remington.
 The .223 and the AR platform work just as well on up-close ‘yotes as they do when you need to reach out and touch a dog with a long-distance shot.

 The semi-auto performance of the AR-15 also means you won’t have to work a bolt-action to pull off multiple shots.

-Plenty of coyote hunters agree that the best coyote caliber is the .22.
-While there may be other .22-caliber cartridges that shoot flatter and hit harder, the .223 Remington is a classic.
-Plus the ammo is cheap, easy to get your hands on, and comes in a wide variety of varmint-specific loads.
+Plenty of coyote hunters agree that the best coyote caliber is .22.
+While there may be other .22 cal cartridges that shoot flatter and hit harder, the .223 Remington is a classic.
+Plus the ammo is cheap, easy to get your hands on, and available in a wide variety of varmint-specific loads.

 Alice Jones Webb